SpaceTeam/pnid_houbolt/README.md

   * Parameter `updateValue` - A value (state update) that should be passed to all previously linked states just after unlinking.
 (Optional, if not specified no state update on unlinking will happen).

 Additionally, for a more straightforward and adaptable use there is a `thresholds` array containing key values of interest, like pressure thresholds for the tanks, accessible via names, so the behaviour code is more easily readable (instead of a random number it's `thresholds['oxPressure']['low']`) and more centralized (changes to the thresholds only need to be changed in one place, not in every single behaviour block that uses these values).
-For contents of the thresholds array, check the file [thresholds.json](client/config/thresholds.json) **(ATTENTION: RIGHT NOW THIS FILE IS IGNORED AND INSTEAD USED HARDCODED IN [changeValues.js](client/js/changeValues.js) FOR EASE OF DEVELOPMENT)**
+For contents of the thresholds array, check the file [thresholds.json](client/config/thresholds.json)

 ### Popup definitions